TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

            [345[3x[ADD] then goto the Macro Tools page where MM 01 04 is still visible and press [Lnk].
 Key [M5] will then Open the Run window, and then also open the TaskMan.

-Note 1: For linking example 3 before linking there must be three files Macro01 (3 bytes), Macro02 (9 bytes),
+Note 1: For linking example 3, before linking, there must be three files Macro01 (3 bytes), Macro02 (9 bytes),
-        and Macro04 (4 bytes) - press [Cfg] to an open serial monitoe to check.
+        and Macro04 (4 bytes) - press [Cfg] to an open serial monitor to check.
 There are other linking options when numbers have been added through [ADD] (see example 4 above), but for examples 1 to 3 use [Lnk] on a clean display i.e. the status will only display "Destination Macro Number", or "Source Macro" or "Destinatio Macro" before pressing [Lnk].